 \subsection{Problem Definition}

 Anatomy parsing focuses on distinguishing each instance in a cluster of similar anatomical structures with a unique anatomical label, e.g., recognizing each rib in a ribcage, splitting each vertebra in a spine, and delineating each organ in the abdominal region in 3D CT scans.
-Our work distinguishes itself from existing work on its steerable capability that is attributed to a Transformer-based 9-DoF box detection module.
+Our work distinguishes itself from existing works by its steerable capability that is attributed to a Transformer-based 9-DoF box detection module.
 We briefly describe our overall detection framework as follows.
-Giving a CT scan containing $N (1 \leq N \leq C)$ targets, $C$ is the maximum number of target anatomies in normal scan (e.g., $C$ is set as 24 for rib parsing in our work according to \cite{glass2002pediatric}), the whole anatomy set can be expressed as $x=\{x_i = (c_i, x_i^p, x_i^s, x_i^a), 1 \leq i \leq N\}$, where $c_i, x_i^p, x_i^s, x_i^a$ stands for anatomy instance label, center position component, scale component, and angle component of the correspondingly parameterized bounding box, respectively.
+Given a CT scan containing $N \left(1 \leq N \leq C\right)$ targets, where $C$ is the maximum number of target anatomies in a normal scan (e.g., $C$ is set as 24 for rib parsing in our work according to \cite{glass2002pediatric}), the whole anatomy set can be expressed as $x=\{x_i = (c_i, x_i^p, x_i^s, x_i^a)\mid 1 \leq i \leq N\}$, where $c_i$, $x_i^p$, $x_i^s$, and $x_i^a$ stand for anatomy instance label, center position component, scale component, and angle component of the correspondingly parameterized bounding box, respectively.
 The goal of the detection task is to find the best prediction set $\hat{x}$ that matches $x$ for each object/organ/anatomy instance.
 Unless specified otherwise, the term \textit{position} in the following context refers to the position of the box center.